Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This observational study aims to understand whether a specific immune pathway (JAK1/2) is overactive in people with gum disease (periodontitis) compared to those with healthy gums.
+This observational study looks at whether a specific immune pathway (JAK1/2) is overactive in people with gum disease (periodontitis) compared to those with healthy gums.
 Researchers will collect gum tissue from 30 adults to measure pathway activation.
-Findings could lead to new targeted therapies for periodontitis.
+The goal is to understand the disease better and identify possible targets for future treatments.

 Disclaimer Read more